Home > Admissions > Guidance Counselors > FAQ

 Sustainable Agriculture & Food Production

-In Spring 2010, Green Mountain College's new combined heat and power biomass facility formally opened on Earth Day.
+Green Mountain College's combined heat and power biomass facility formally opened on Earth Day in 2010.
 The plant allows GMC to heat its 155 acres of campus buildings by using green woodchips.
-It will also serve as an open educational laboratory for GMC students and the general public as a destination for people interested in learning how local, renewable resources can provide solutions to energy and environmental challenges.
+It also serves as an open educational laboratory for GMC students and the general public as a destination for people interested in learning how local, renewable resources can provide solutions to energy and environmental challenges.

-In Spring 2009, the former Bozen Wellness Center was transformed into a special residence hall called SAGE (Students for Academic and Green Engagement), GMC’s first LEED-certified building, with space for 26 students who display a passion for learning and academic achievement as well as exemplary service to the campus community.
+The home of GMC's former Wellness Center was transformed into a special residence hall called SAGE (Students for Academic and Green Engagement).
+SAGE Hall garnered GMC's first LEED Gold certification, with space for 26 students who display a passion for learning and academic achievement as well as exemplary service to the campus community.

 2. Why did Green Mountain decide to go "test optional"?

-We also wanted to find a way to emphasize qualities of environmental awareness, community service, and leadership in the admissions process.
-By allowing students to submit additional essays in place of standardized tests, the Insight Portfolio was born!
+We also wanted to find a way to emphasize students' qualities of environmental awareness, community service and leadership in the admissions process.
+The Insight Portfolio allows students to accomplish this through their submission of additional essays in place of standardized tests.

 To learn more about our Test Optional Policy, please click here

 Our students are aware.
 They are environmentally and socially conscious.
 They want to contribute in a positive way to their community, their region and their world.
-They are also active learners, meaning they want to be participants, not spectators, in their education.
-They're excited about our opportunities in internships, independent study, and our study-abroad and exchange programs.
+They are also active learners, so they want to be participants, not spectators, in their education.
+They're excited about our opportunities in internships, service learning

-Our students are also adventurous, looking to get outdoors; they look forward to the change of seasons; they're more at home learning in a nature preserve than a lecture hall.
-And they're creative.
+Our students are also adventurous and always looking to get outdoors.
+They look forward to the change of seasons and they're more at home learning in a nature preserve over a lecture hall.
+GMC students are creative.
 You'll often find them playing a guitar or djembe on the campus lawns, and they rarely go anywhere without a camera.

 -- We evaluate the difficulty of courses taken, and the achievement in coursework; we also make note of unique learning experiences a student has had.